ablova/Grupo-huntRED-Chatbot/README_En.md

 	•	Test error scenarios, such as empty messages or API failures, to ensure the system handles them seamlessly.

 Maintenance
 	1. Log Monitoring:
 	• Regularly review logs to identify and resolve issues.
 	2. Dependency Updates:
 	• Keep dependencies updated to leverage improvements and security patches.
 	3. Continuous Improvements:
 	• Add new functionalities and conversation patterns as needed by users and the business.
 	4. Data Backup:
 	• Implement backup strategies to ensure critical data is protected.
+	5. KPI Monitoring:
+	• Regularly monitor system KPIs to identify trends and areas for improvement.
+	6. Performance Optimization:
+	• Conduct periodic performance testing and optimize the system as needed.

 This concludes the translation of the document.
 Let me know if you need further adjustments or additional translations!